syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 ---
 layout: post
 title: Sorting | SfDataGrid | Xamarin | Syncfusion
-description: How to sort the data and about the properties and events that involve in sorting in a SfDataGrid.
+description: Sorting the data against one or more columns and about the properties and events that involve in sorting in Xamarin.Forms DataGrid.
+Animate sort icons and using custom sorting logic if conventional sorting does not meet requirements.
 platform: xamarin
 control: SfDataGrid
 documentation: UG